Snaacky/thewiki/docs/guides/htpc.md

 ==- MCE IR
 The MCE Recievers were designed to only offically work with it's original remote/codes.
 Most "smart" universal remotes should have codes for the MCE system, including Harmony and Skip 1s.
+If you have an original remote, or supported universal remote, you can use [Advanced MCE Remote Mapper](https://forum.kodi.tv/showthread.php?tid=164252) to remap keys.

-The (currently unmaintained) [EventGhost](https://github.com/EventGhost/EventGhost/releases) software is able to read arbitrary IR codes from the MCE reciever, and rebind alternative actions.
-To do so:
+The (currently unmaintained) [EventGhost](https://github.com/EventGhost/EventGhost/releases) software is able to read arbitrary IR codes from the MCE reciever, and can be used with any remote.
+To configure:
 1. After installation, click File > New to remove the sample configuration.
 2. At the top of the window, click the "Add Plugin..." button, and add the "Microsoft MCE Remote - Vista/Win7" plugin.
 3. In the next window, click "Install Service".
 This is an alternative driver for the reciever that will allow any IR code to be read.